 Once upon a time in the far away land of Investalot … a small group of noble Knights met on the crest of a new dawn.
 And with the white-hot sun at their backs, these intrepid few began their grand adventure – to save the kingdoms in their fair land from ferocious dragons.

-Investment Conversions & Consulting (ICC) was established in 1993 to provide institutional investors with exceptional quality management consulting and technical services.
+ICC was established in 1993 to provide institutional investors with exceptional quality management consulting and technical services.
 Our expertise covers both the business and the technical aspects of investment systems for Insurance, Banking, Asset Managers, Mutual Funds, Pension Funds, and Government Agencies.
 Our consultants collectively have hundreds of man-years of broad and deep experience with such clients concerning:

-- Investment Operations and Accounting
+- Investment Operations & Accounting

 - Investment Management & Trading